udkhatri/udkhatri/README.md

 - 👨‍💻 All of my projects are available at [https://udkhatri.github.io/portfolio](https://udkhatri.github.io/portfolio)

-- 💬 Ask me about anything related to React Native or Mobile development
+- 💬 Ask me about anything related to Mobile development

 - 📫 How to reach me **Udayskhatri@gmail.com**